 8. TURN AWAY FOREIGN BRIBE MONEY: Candidates must commit themselves to not accepting lobby money or favors, including paid trips by foreign governments, lobbyists or special interests.

 9. STOP FINANCIAL INSANITY: Candidates must be committed to a drastic reform of the financial system, including reining in the undue and toxic influence Wall Street has on our political, economic and social life; and make sure that corporations (as “citizens”) are subject to criminal prosecution, with executives going to jail for crimes or fraud committed by their corporations;

 10. REFORM JUSTICE: Candidates must be committed to reform our judicial, criminal justice, social and welfare services system to bring America in line with other nations, and seek reconciliation between all of our citizens, making America the united nation we should be;

 11. BALANCE BUDGET: Candidates must be committed to a balanced budget with a budget cycle of 5 years, thus avoiding the paralysis facing our nation annually.

 12. NO MORE PREEMPTIVE WARS FOR CORPORATE POWERS: Candidates must be committed to no more wars while keeping our nation strong to defend itself against enemy aggression.

 We as citizens and voters must not underestimate our power, the right to vote, which is more powerful than all the billions candidates can raise in elections.
 Without our votes, no one can win an office.

-Posted by Sami Jamil Jadallah on September 24, 2016, With 4614 Reads Filed under Corruption, Government & Politics.
+Posted by Sami Jamil Jadallah on September 24, 2016, With 4619 Reads Filed under Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.